Explore my 7 day Tour of Eastern Europe including Vienna, Prague, and Berlin

 From here we headed back to the hostel and prepared for our departure in the morning.

 I am dying to return to Berlin, and wish desperately that I could’ve had more than one full day in this incredible city.
-When I return, I hope to explore Museum Island, Mauer park, eat more Döner Kebab, and enjoy the legendary nightlife.
+When I return, I hope to explore Museum Island, and Mauer Park, eat more Döner Kebab, and enjoy the legendary nightlife.
 I also saw an Alternative Berlin tour which looked very interesting.
-I had the perfect day and a half in Berlin, but I can”t wait to go back to my favorite city and experience so much more that it has to offer.
+I had the perfect day and a half in Berlin, but I can’t wait to go back to my favorite city and experience so much more that it has to offer.

 If you are anything like me, and not ready to leave Germany.
 Check out my article about celebrating Oktoberfest in Munich, Germany!